Anyone who has had unprotected sex (including a condom slip or break) may be at risk of getting an STI.

-You will be informed of your results about a week after the samples are taken.
+You will be told the result of your finger-prick HIV test at the clinic straight away.
+You will be advised of your other test results, about a week after the samples were taken.
 We will let you know if your test results are negative (which means you do not have an infection).

 You will be asked to call the Results Service (or the Results Service will contact you), if:

 - Your test results are positive (which means you have an infection), or